AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Searching.md

 Searching for types
 =====================

 Similarly, the search functionality for types is also exposed through REST API and the client libraries method ``GetTypesAsync``.
+The query syntax and the request parameters are the same.
+The only difference is the resource you're searching on, and the type properties that can be filtered on are different than on streams.

-``GetTypesAsync`` is an overloaded method that is also used to search for and return types.
+``GetTypesAsync`` is an overloaded method that is used to search for and return types.

 The syntax of the client libraries method is as follows:

-      _metadataService.GetTypesAsync(string searchText, int skip, int count);
+      _metadataService.GetStreamsAsync(query:"QueryString", skip:0, count:100);

 As previously mentioned, searching for types is also possible using the REST API and specifying the optional ``query`` parameter, as shown here:

       GET api/Tenants/{tenantId}/Namespaces/{namespaceId}/Types?query={query}&skip={skip}&count={count}

-The ``GetStreamsAsync`` or ``GetTypesAsync`` overload returns streams/types that match specific search criteria within a given namespace.
+The ``GetStreamsAsync`` or ``GetTypesAsync`` overload returns streams or types that match specific search criteria within a given namespace.
-You use the ``searchText`` parameter to specify a search string.
-Both methods then return any stream/type that matches the search string in the ``name``, ``description`` list.
+You use the ``query`` parameter to specify a search string.
+Both methods then return any stream or type that matches the search string in the ``name``, ``description``, ``tag`` list.

-The ``skip`` and ``count`` parameters determine which streams/types are returned when a large number of streams/types match the ``searchText`` criteria.
+The ``skip`` and ``count`` parameters determine which streams or types are returned when a large number of streams or types match the ``query`` criteria.

-``count`` indicates the maximum number of streams/types returned by the ``GetStreamsAsync()`` or ``GetTypesAsync()`` call.
+``count`` indicates the maximum number of streams or types returned by the ``GetStreamsAsync()`` or ``GetTypesAsync()`` call.
 The maximum value of the ``count`` parameter is 1000.

-``skip`` indicates the number of matched streams/types to skip over before returning matching streams/types.
-You use the skip parameter when more streams/types match the search criteria than can be returned in a single call.
+``skip`` indicates the number of matched streams or types to skip over before returning matching streams or types.
+You use the skip parameter when more streams or types match the search criteria than can be returned in a single call.

 For example, assume there are 175 streams that match the search criteria: “temperature”.